 Finally, there are automations.
 In the long run, we’ll be building some default automations for learning and documents.
 At the moment they are some options available, but they’re still fairly basic, so in the mean time I’ll just say that more is coming.
 One that you might want to put in place straight away though would be to notify users when they’re assigned to a new course.

 Without going into a full tutorial on Automations (which is coming, I promise!), this can be done by going to Settings > Automations, then clicking [Add] and selecting ‘Course Enrollment’

 Once there, use the following configuration and click [Save]:

-As you can see, there’s quite a few steps to this new learning system, but as they say; to make an omelette you have to crack a few eggs.
-So over the next few months we’re going to be introducing some some new tools to make the new system quicker and easier to manage as well as linking up many of the parts discussed in this blog.
+As you can see, there are quite a few steps to this new learning system, but as they say; to make an omelet you have to crack a few eggs.
+So over the next few months, we’re going to be introducing some new tools to make the new system quicker and easier to manage as well as linking up many of the parts discussed in this blog.
 There’s still a fair way to go; particularly around document management, but already though, you’ve got a muuuuuch slicker e-learning deployment tool and some much better management tools available to help you stay on top of your courses and learning.